russross/blackfriday/mmark2rfc.md

 3. Provide seemless upgrade path to XML2RFC v3.

-Mmark uses two scans when converting a document and does not build an internal AST of the document, which means it can not adhere 100% to the [CommonMark] specification, however the CommonMark test suite is used when developing mmark.
+Mmark uses two scans when converting a document and does not build an internal AST of the document, this means it can not adhere 100% to the [CommonMark] specification, however the CommonMark test suite is used when developing mmark.
 Currently mmark passes 60% of the tests.

 Using Figure 1 from [@!RFC7328], mmark can be positioned as follows: